View To A Thrill: Roosevelt GC

 As part of that overall effort, Richardson said, “we gave them a shopping list of suggestions, beginning with the major category of tree work.
 The golf division head, tree surgeons in sutton coldfield, work with in terms of the balancing act between the value of trees and the value of good turf health, views and also the strategy of the game.”

-The tree removal work opened views, allowed more light and air circulation and eliminated certain invasive species.
+The tree removal work opened views, allowed more light and air circulation and eliminated certain invasive species as explained by Owens Bros Tree Service.
 As for the indoors, the best dehumidifier in the market had to be installed to allow better air circulation.
 Now golfers are better able to see the distant downtown skyline (on a clear day) and the iconic Griffith Park Observatory.

 Another primary concern the city had during the restoration project was making Roosevelt friendlier to a wider range of golfers than had previously called it home.
 A grow-the-game mantra is responsible for adding “family” tees that will amount to a total length 800 yards shorter than its current 2,496 from the tips.
 (Par will remain 33 for the nine holes, with six par 4s and three par 3s.
 Youth golfers from the park’s Tregnan Golf Academy are happy beneficiaries of said changes.